 Grading movies is a largely silly exercise.
 While there are obvious indicators of craft, the experience of watching a film is highly subjective and elastic.
 But since we need some sort of guide, here is how I rate them:

 Emotionally resonant and technically impressive films that push the medium forward.
 Casablanca (1942), 2001: A Space Odyssey (1968), and Goodfellas (1990) all make the cut.

 A cut above the rest.
 Films that go above and beyond in terms of skill and overall effect.
 Sunset Boulevard (1950), Dog Day Afternoon (1975), and Back to the Future (1985) fit in this category.

-Generally well-rounded films, even if there are some minor kinks here and there.
+Generally solid, well-rounded films, even if there are some minor kinks here and there.
 High Plains Drifter (1973), Witness (1985), and The Big Lebowski (1998) come to mind.

 Substandard and incompetent, these films make you wish you could get those two hours of your life back.
 Think Dirty Dancing (1987), Sucker Punch (2011), and The Visit (2015).

 These are not “so bad they are good” cult films that could conceivably earn a higher spot on the list.
 No, these are just… bad.
 The list includes Piranha II: The Spawning (1982), Jaws: The Revenge (1987), Ballistic: Ecks vs Sever (2002), and pretty any title with a colon.